Electronic Laboratory Reporting (ELR) in Louisiana

 The Louisiana Sanitary Code, §107 Laboratory and Healthcare Facility Reporting Requirements, specifies that certain laboratory results for disease conditions deemed reportable must be reported to the Office of Public Health (OPH).
 This is separate from case reporting.
 For information on case reporting please refer to the case reporting links at the bottom of this page.

 File types Laboratories are encouraged to report information electronically using HL7 2.5.1 message structure and appropriate LOINC codes designating the test performed.
-In some special circumstances, other file types (such as excel or flat files) may be accepted after permission has been granted by the ELR team.
+In some special circumstances, other file types (such as flat files) may be accepted after permission has been granted by the ELR team.
+A manual entry portal is also available for entry of COVID-19 results.

-Transport Mechanisms Secure File Transfer Protocol (sFTP) is the preferred method of transport.
-PHINMS (https://www.cdc.gov/phin/tools/phinms/index.html), a CDC provided software, can also be used.
-Please contact the ELR team to discuss additional options or setup connectivity.
+Transport Mechanisms Secure File Transfer Protocol (sFTP) is the transport mechanism for HL7 and the preferred method of transport for automated flat files.
+A secure upload portal is also available to manually transfer flat files.
+Please contact the ELR team to discuss connectivity options and setup connectivity.

 “Dual” Reporting.
 The Sanitary Code stipulates that all hospitals, laboratories, or other lab facilities that have knowledge of a reportable disease result have the responsibility of notifying the OPH regarding the result.
 In some cases, all of a provider's labs are outsourced to a reference lab, and the reportable conditions are sent directly to the OPH from the reference lab.
 OPH has allowed the reference lab to report the results of outsourced labs on behalf of the referring facility in certain circumstances in order to fulfill Sanitary Code requirements (please contact the ELR team to request permission).